Bangkok·Temples

 By Ferry — The Correct Way

-The only crossing that makes sense is by ferry.
-Walk to Tha Tien Pier — a 3-minute walk from the main gate of Wat Pho, and a 10-minute walk from the Grand Palace exit.
-The cross-river ferry to Wat Arun Pier costs 3 THB and departs every 10 minutes.
+Walk to Tha Tien Pier — 3 minutes from the main gate of Wat Pho, 10 minutes from the Grand Palace exit.
+The cross-river ferry costs 3 THB and departs every 10 minutes.
 The crossing takes 2–3 minutes.
+Exit the turnstile and turn left — you are immediately at the entrance to Wat Arun.

-This is also the most scenic arrival in Bangkok.
 As the boat crosses the river, Wat Arun's prang grows from a spire on the horizon to a towering structure that fills your view.
 No arrival by road, taxi, or tuk-tuk to the back entrance comes close.

 By Private Longtail Boat